 By Kaitlyn Ersek on Mar 15, 2018 1:03:00 PM

-Organic isn't a fad - in fact, according to the Organic Trade Association (OTA) 82% of U.S. households buy organic with millennials representing the largest group of organic buyers in America.
-That many not seem like a large number to you, but consider that today 25% of millennials have families and that in 10-to-15 years, that number is expected to increase to 80%.
+Organic isn't a fad - in fact, according to the Organic Trade Association (OTA), 82% of U.S. households buy organic with millennials representing the largest group of organic buyers in America.
+That may not seem like a large number to you, but consider that today 25% of millennials have families and that in 10-to-15 years, that number is expected to increase to 80%.

 You can read the rest of our blog to learn more, or watch the webinar recording below for the story.
 If you are reading this blog via email, click here to access the webinar recording.

 Regardless of the industry, today’s economies are being disrupted.
 Consider how Tesla is disrupting the traditional auto industry.
 Ten years ago, few took Tesla as a car manufacturing company seriously.
 Compare the views of Tesla from ten years ago to today and you get a whole different story.
 In fact, Tesla’s market valuation exceeded century-old titan, General Motors in 2017 by $ 1 million Dollars.
 Earlier this year, reports stated that the Tesla Model S outsold the luxury flagships of Mercedes-Benz, BMW, and Audi in Europe for the first time.

 In the green industry, robots are starting to be disruptive and have the potential to displace labor.
 Last year, the manufacturers of Roomba announced a solar-powered, weed-eating machine dubbed the “Tertill” for presale on Kickstarter.
 While the first or second model of the Tertill may not function 100%, in a few years it’s our firm belief that devices like the Tertill will be commonplace.

 It’s important to pay attention to innovation in and outside of our industry in order to outcompete the competition.

 The “Whole Foods” Customer